Home Customized Faculty-Led 10 Things I’ve Noticed as An American Living in London

 Growing up in Northern California, I am used to seeing people of different races and ethnicities, but since coming to London, I have been absolutely delighted by all the different people that I have seen and met, who come from all different countries and backgrounds.
 I love it!!!
 London is a major metropolitan city, and major cities tend to be more diverse than the countryside or small towns however I was completely unprepared for the amount of diversity I have seen.
 As you walk down the street you’ll hear a minimum of three different conversations going on in a language other than English.
 I am not saying London is perfect and everybody is accepting of each other, but what from have seen so far, I believe London to be an incredibly diverse place.
 It is filled with wonderful people of all different backgrounds, races, and religions, all living together in this beautiful city.

 Isabella Selvitella is a student from the College of San Mateo, studying abroad in London, England through an AIFS Customized Faculty-Led program.
-Isabella has a passion for writing and travelling and is excited to explore both of these while in London this Fall.
+Isabella has a passion for writing and traveling and is excited to explore both of these while in London this Fall.

 0 comment